vinaykanth-s/vinaykanth-s/README.md

 # Hi, I'm Vinay Kanth 👋🏾 👩🏾‍💻

-<p>I'm an aspiring Front-end developer trained at Masai School Coding bootcamp.
+<p>I'm an aspiring Front-end developer trained at Masai School coding bootcamp.
 Looking forward to join a company where I shall be able to contribute towards individual and company's growth. </p>

 <p align='center'>